-To keep it short, the most important cryptocurrencies are grouped in one fund, where you can easily invest, purchasing a share, just as you would for the CFDs we described earlier.
+To keep it short, the most important cryptocurrencies are grouped in one fund where you can easily invest by purchasing a share, just as you would for the CFDs we described above.

-Investing in a fund you can benefit from diversification and minimize risk, purchasing the product just once, a convenient and favourable solution for anyone wishing to invest in cryptocurrencies with a long-term perspective.
+By investing in a fund you can benefit from diversification and minimize risk.
+Purchasing the product just once is a convenient and favourable solution for anyone wishing to invest in cryptocurrencies with a long-term perspective.

-So, let’s take a detailed look at the cryptocurrencies on eToro which have established themselves in the international scenery, and which distinctive features have gained them their supremacy over the others.
+So, let’s take a detailed look at the cryptocurrencies on eToro which have established themselves in the international scene, and which distinctive features have gained them their supremacy above all others.

-- Intro: Bitcoin is the most famous and most widely used of all the cryptocurrencies.
-The reason for its success is due to being the first to officially appear on the free market.
-Thanks to bitcoin, also a new technology called “blockchain” (the technology behind the functioning of the bitcoin itself) was born, a technology that has opened up a new world of possibilities and where many companies and startups are investing.
+- Intro: Bitcoin is the most famous and most widely used of all The reason for its success is due to it being the first to officially appear on the free market.
+Thanks to Bitcoin and a new technology called “blockchain” (the technology behind how Bitcoin functions) cryptocurrency was born, a technology that has opened up a new world of possibilities and where many companies and start-ups are investing.

-- History: The creation of the bitcoin dates back to January 2009, when the first version of the open source client was released.
-The creator is Satoshi Nakamoto, a mysterious figure, with secret identity, famous in the cryptography online community.
-Bitcoin’s rise has been incredible since.
-In April 2016, Australian entrepreneur Craig Wright came out and declared he was the true identity behind Satoshi Nakamoto, and provided several supporting evidences, although there are still many doubts about the matter.
-Here you can find a full bitcoin history.
+- History: The creation of Bitcoin dates back to January 2009, when the first version of the open source client was released.
+The creator of Bitcoin is Satoshi Nakamoto, a mysterious figure with a secret identity who became famous in the online cryptography Bitcoin’s rise has been incredible since.
+In April 2016, Australian entrepreneur Craig Wright came out and declared he was the true identity behind Satoshi Nakamoto and provided several pieces of evidence to support this, though there are still many who doubt this to be true.
+Here you can find the full history of Bitcoin.

-- Features: Bitcoin is a peer-to-peer implementation of Nick-Szabo’s b-money project and Wei Dai’s Bitgold.
+- Features: Bitcoin is a peer-to-peer implementation of Nick Szabo’s b-money project and Wei Dai’s Bitgold.
 The principles of the Bitcoin system are described in the “white book” written by Satoshi Nakamoto in 2008.
-The official client, Bitcoin Core, is a free software that comes directly from the code written by Satoshi Nakamoto to implement the communication protocol and its peer to peer network.
-When talking about “bitcoin” (with lowercase b) it’s about the actual currency; when talking about “Bitcoin” (with uppercase B) then it’s the open source system.
+The official client, Bitcoin Core, is a free software that comes directly from the code written by Satoshi Nakamoto to implement the communication protocol and its peer-to-peer network.
+When talking about “bitcoin” (with lowercase b) it’s about the actual currency; when talking about “Bitcoin” (with uppercase B) it’s the open source system.

-- Opinion: Bitcoin is definitely one of the most exciting innovation of our times, and the potential it has created is endless (especially thinking of blockchain technology).
+- Opinion: Bitcoin is definitely one of the most exciting innovations of our time, and the potential it has created is endless (especially thinking of blockchain technology).
 Some pros and cons?
-Among the pros there are: protection of transactions, anonymity, accessible from anyone anywhere in the world, low commissions.
-On the cons’ side: the immoral or criminal activities that can be carried out more easily, the risks of physically losing bitcoins (since they can be lost like cash), the high volatility the price is still subject to.
+Among the pros, there is the protection of transactions, anonymity, accessible from anyone anywhere in the world, low commissions.
+On the cons’ side: the immoral or criminal activities that can be carried out more easily, the risks of physically losing bitcoins (since they can be lost like cash), and the high volatility the price is still subject to.

 - Intro: The second top cryptocurrency for notoriety is definitely Ethereum.
 To be precise though, Ethereum is not simply a cryptocurrency, but a decentralized smart contract platform, within which the Ether digital coin is used.